1. Make it a Date

-But you don’t have to.
-If you’re a taxpayer, use tax-free havens such as Individual Savings Accounts – ISAs - to put your money beyond his reach.
-You can put anything from £1 up to £5,760 into a cash ISA this tax year – and your partner can do the same.
+If you’re a taxpayer, you can use Individual Savings Accounts – ISAs - to put your money beyond his reach.
+You can put up to £20,000 into a cash ISA this tax year – and your partner can do the same.
 An ideal home for that rainy day reserve.

 If your spouse is a non-taxpayer, or pays less tax than you, it’s possible to reduce or even avoid paying tax altogether by putting your savings in their name.

 Start by finding the ‘Best Buy’ savings tables in your newspaper, or on money comparison websites.

 Now for the detective work.
 Better rates are offered on accounts operated on the Internet or by phone only.
 If you ‘re not comfortable with that weed those out.

 Many ‘best buy’ rates are inflated by temporary bonuses paid for anything from 3-12 months.
 Exclude those where the bonus lasts for less than a year.

 Now, check what access the account offers.
 Fixed notice and fixed term accounts pay more, but that’s no good if your money is beyond reach when you need it.
 So be sure that enough of your savings are accessible in an emergency.

 6. Sleep tight